 I skipped the Baptistry but did pony up a few euros to tour the Duomo, which was an excellent decision.
 The Duomo has a number of remarkable elements.
 Most guide books focus on the pulpit that was carved by Giovanni Pisano, which is considered a masterpiece of medieval sculpture.
 It’s quite impressive, but, for me, paled in comparison to the amazing mosaic, Christ in Majesty, above the altar.
 Also interesting was the tomb of the Holy Roman Emperor Henry VII.
 Aesthetically, it looked like most other tombs, but it was a Holy Roman Emperor, come on.

 Then there’s the tower.
-Even with as many pictures as I’ve seen of it, it was still an interesting site in person.
+Even with as many pictures as I’ve seen of it, it was still an interesting site in person and is arguably one of the most notable structures in Italy.
 Strangely, I was surprised to see that the closer I got to it, the less it appeared to lean.
 I wasn’t sure how the photos were going to turn out, so I took one just of the first floor to illustrate how crooked it really is.
 According to the information outside the tower, so much work has been done in recent years that the tower is now probably the most stable it’s been since construction started over 800 years ago.